neponn/ring-tile-card/docs/config.md

 ## Specifying entities or entity attributes

 When referencing entities for dynamic config options, you may choose one of two formats.
-Directly as a string:
+Either directly as a string:

 ```yaml
 entity: sensor.temperature